Personal, immediate family, parental, and death of an immediate family member

 Full-time eligible Academic Personnel, TEAMS and USPS employees earn four hours each biweekly pay period, or a number of hours that is directly proportionate to the number of hours in pay status during less than a full pay period.
 Sick leave for part-time employees is earned in proportion to the amount of time in pay status during each pay period.
 There is no limit to the amount of sick leave employees may accrue.

-Sick leave may also be used in reasonable amounts for illness, injury, or death within your immediate family, pending supervisory approval.
+Additionally, sick leave may be used in reasonable amounts for illness, injury, or death within your immediate family, pending supervisory approval.
 In instances of a serious medical condition of you or a member of your family, you may be eligible for an extended medical leave of absence under the Family and Medical Leave Act (FMLA) or UF’s Extended Leave of Absence program.
+Please see http://hr.ufl.edu/benefits/leave/fmla/ for more information.

 Regardless of the amount of sick leave originally approved by your supervisor, sick leave may be used only in the amount necessary to bring you to your regular FTE, not to exceed the 40-hour workweek.